f3mf/gdo/docs/knowledge-organization/metadata-analysis.md

 # Metadata mining and analysis

-Review of employed methods, not claiming to be exhaustive because it depends on the cases we encountered.
+In this section we will review the employed methods for metadata collection and analysis, not claiming to be exhaustive because they depends on the cases we encountered.

 A good starting point to get an idea of the available data is the [Open GLAM Survey](https://docs.google.com/spreadsheets/d/1WPS-KJptUJ-o8SXtg00llcxq0IKJu8eO6Ege_GrLaNc/htmlview), an ongoing project that documents open access policies in the GLAM (Galleries, Libraries, Archives, and Museums) sector.
 It includes a spreadsheet that catalogs metadata sources and the associated license.